Pharmacy Residency Program

 Policies and Procedures

 Residents are expected to satisfactorily complete all requirements of the Robley Rex Veterans Affairs Medical Center Residency Program.
 Only those residents who satisfactorily complete the requirements will receive their Residency Certificate as evidence of program completion.
-Evaluation of the residents' progress in completing the requirements is done as part of the quarterly review process.
+Evaluation of the resident’s progress in completing the requirements is done as part of the quarterly review process.
 The Residency Advisory Committee shall assess the ability of the resident to meet the requirements by established deadlines and work with the resident to assure their satisfactory completion.
 If a resident is failing to make satisfactory progress in any aspect of the residency program, the corrective action policy shall be used (please see corrective action/dismissal policy).

 Required activities include but are not limited to the following:

-- Complete a minimum of 12 months of training with a full-time practice commitment
+- Complete a minimum of 52 weeks of training with a full-time practice commitment

 - Complete all required core rotations and staffing requirements